jrballesteros/Vehicle_extraction_Dataset/README.md

 # Vehicle_extraction_Dataset

-This repository contains the code and document of a paper to be submitted in which cars and motorcycles are extracted and counted directly from drone orthomosaics.
+This repository contains the code and document of a paper to be submitted in which vehicles (cars and motorcycles) are extracted directly from drone orthomosaics.